Group Assignment

 Revitalizing an Old Downtown

-The Greyhound bus station in downtown Albany has reached its end of life and the city is in the process of considering redevelopment proposals.
+Governor Hochul has annouced a $200 million grant for revitalizing downtown Albany.
+At the same time, the Greyhound bus station in downtown Albany has reached its end of life and the city is in the process of considering redevelopment proposals.
 Recently, a group of developers proposed replacing the current station and surrounding parking lots with a complex of hotels, businesses, and apartments anchored by a Major League Soccer stadium.
 For this project, both MLS and the NWLS have announced support for establishing teams if a stadium is built.1 A task force has been created that includes the Mayor of Albany, representatives from Empire State Development, representatives of the Capitalize Albany Foundation, and the Albany County government to discuss plans and funding for redeveloping the downtown site, including the currently proposed soccer stadium-based use.

 The task force has hired you to prepare a report comparing alternatives for re-developing the 8-acre site downtown, currently owned by the Capitalize Albany Foundation on behalf of the city.
 One of the proposals under consideration is the proposed MLS stadium and surrounding hotel, business, and housing units.
 You are to describe the status quo land-use and develop an additional policy alternative to consider for the site.
 Analyze the the plans and make a recommendation to the task force.
+Your budget limit is $200 million and can include additional projects downtown outside of the 8-acre site that would complement the efforts at the site.

 Background materials